 Péter Erdő from Hungary, president of the European Bishops’ Conference, is critical of gay marriage and European nations accepting refugees and has forged strong ties with African bishops.

-With a 138-strong Conclave as it stands today, at least 92 votes will be required to win the papacy – 16 more than were needed to elect Pope Francis – and the race will be close and tight.
+With a 138-strong Conclave as it stands today, at least 92 votes will be required to win the papacy – 16 more than were needed to elect Francis – and the race will be close and tight.
 While overt campaigning is frowned on, geopolitical realities and the new tensions between America and Europe will, without doubt, play a part.

-“What that means for a conclave is the few big-name candidates like Cardinal Parolin start with a huge selection bias in their favor – you can only vote for names you know – but if there isn’t a speedy election it means the field is wide open for a true surprise.”
+“What that means for a conclave is the few big-name candidates like Cardinal Parolin start with a huge selection bias in their favour – you can only vote for names you know – but if there isn’t a speedy election it means the field is wide open for a true surprise.”